akash-network/docs/guides/deploy/cloudmos-deploy-installation.md

 #### STEP4 - Override MacOS Unidentified Developer Warning

-When first launching Akashlytics Deploy your mac will have an “unidentified provider” warning preventing the application from launching.
+When first launching Cloudmos Deploy your mac will have an “unidentified provider” warning preventing the application from launching.
 As this software is created, maintained by the Akash community and can be trusted as such.
 To get past this prompt do the following:

 * Click the Question Mark (“?”) icon provided on the warning message.